cloudyspells/PSRule.Rules.AzureDevOps/README.md

     -Module PSRule.Rules.AzureDevOps
 ```

-### 1.3 Connect using a Service Principal or Managed Identity
+### 1.3 Authenticate using a Service Principal or Managed Identity

 Since version 0.3.0 of this module, you can also connect to your
 Azure DevOps organization with a Service Principal or Managed Identity.